IronBrandon/Godot-GameJolt-API/README.md

 ## **Latest Documentation**
 _this section is incomplete_

-Any missing methods are untested, if you find any issues please report them.
+Any methods without a description are untested, if you find any issues please report them.

-*Untested in Godot 4.

 ### Properties (_variables_)